achille-bsc/ft_irc/README.md

 ## 🎓 School 42

-This project is part of the School 42 Common Core - Circle 5.
+This project is part of the School 42 Common Core

 ---

+# This project will be done during the 42 Common Core

 *Made with ❤️ at School 42*